qstevens/Eris/README.md

 7. Click on "click to reveal" your bot's token

+Congratulations, you now have your bot token!
+(Save this for later)

 *Obtain your YouTube API Key (You will need a Gmail account for this)*

 1. Go to the Google Developers Console (https://console.developers.google.com/)